typeable/compaREST/test/golden/common/pathItem/operation/responses/change/mediaTypeObject/add/report.md

 ### Response code 200

-Couldn't find reponse for media type `application/x-www-form-urlencoded`.
+New media type was added: `application/x-www-form-urlencoded`.